llinke1/G3LHalo/README.md

 To get a local copy up and running follow these steps.

 ### Prerequisites
+To use this code solely with the CPU version, these simple requirements are all that is needed:
 * **g++** (Tested for version 9.3.0).
 Under Ubuntu this can be installed with
   ```sh